 The Joomits are out of position!

 Eddie gets to the 150 meter line.
 100 meters.
-75 meters!
+Seventy-five meters.

 Two Joomits hurtle in from the backfield.
 One of them mistimes the intercept and overshoots.
 The other crashes into the wedge, but Eddie sees it and sails up and over and into the endzone.